refcell/unix/README.md

 ## What?

 **unix** is an extensible wrapper for common unix shell commands.
-It provides a minimal api for interacting with shell commands from inside Solidity using [foundry](https://github.com/foundry-rs/foundry)'s [fii](https://book.getfoundry.sh/cheatcodes/ffi.html).
+It provides a minimal api for executing expressive shell commands from inside Solidity using [foundry](https://github.com/foundry-rs/foundry)'s [fii](https://book.getfoundry.sh/cheatcodes/ffi.html).

 ## Installation